 two years experience in the field as a Property Standards Officer, and successful completion of the multi-stage training course,

-two years of experience in Property Standards, either in enforcement, administration, or some related field, and successful completion of a challenge exam set and monitored by the Association
+two years of experience in the field as a Property Standards Officer, and successful completion of a challenge exam set and monitored by the Association

 Members who qualify and are approved for certification are permitted use of the designation C.P.S.O.
 "Certified Property Standards Officer".